carbon-design-system/design-system-website/src/content/components/form/style.md

 <div data-insert-component="ImageGrid">
   <div>
-    ![Structure and spacing measurements for a single column form](images/form-style-1.png) _Structure and spacing measurements for a single column Form | px / rem_
+    ![Structure and spacing measurements for a single column form](images/form-style-1.png)
   </div>
   <div>
-    ![Structure and spacing measurements for a double column form ](images/form-style-2.png) _Structure and spacing measurements for a double column Form | px / rem_
+    ![Structure and spacing measurements for a double column form ](images/form-style-2.png)
   </div>
 </div>
+_Structure and spacing measurements for a single and a double column Form | px / rem_